juliaosinska/Groovii/README.md

    ```

 ## Endpoints
-- `/` - Home page (login/start)
+- `/` - Home page (clears session for fresh login)
-- `/login` - Spotify OAuth login (clears session, always fresh)
+- `/login` - Spotify OAuth login
 - `/callback` - Spotify OAuth callback (validates state)
 - `/analyze` - Submit mood/description and get playlist
 - `/logout` - Log out of the app (clears session)
+- `/switch_account` - Clears session and deletes `.cache` to allow switching Spotify accounts

 ## Notes
-- To switch Spotify accounts, log out of Spotify in your browser before logging in again.
+- To switch Spotify accounts, click the "Switch Spotify Account" button on the home page.
+This will clear the session and delete the `.cache` file, ensuring the next login uses the correct account.
-- All UI is modernized and unified; all chat features have been removed.
+- All UI is modernized and unified.
 - The app uses best practices for API security and user authentication.
+- Do **not** commit your `.env` file or any secrets to git (see `.gitignore`).